Vereeniging: Flooding 2011

 In December 2010 and January 2011 the southern part of Gauteng and Mpumulanga experienced a higher than normal rainfall.
 This resulted in the need to release more water from the nearby Vaal dam.
 As a consequence, parts of Vereeniging, Three Rivers and the rest of the towns downstream were flooded.

 Trade and industry

 The city's motto is Per Pacem ad Industriam (Through Peace to Industry).
 It is currently one of the most important industrial manufacturing centres in South Africa, with its chief products being iron, steel, pipes, bricks, tiles and processed lime.
 Several coal mines are also still situated in the area, with reserves being estimated at four billion tons.
 Other mines nearby extract fire-clay, silica and building stone.
 Vereeniging also has several Eskom thermal power plants that supply electricity to the nearby goldmines.

 Suburbs and municipality

 In the census of 2001 the population of Vereeniging was recorded as 73,283.

-Vereeniging consists of 29 suburbs, of which 7 forms part of Three Rivers: